 512th ALCF supports Red Flag-Alaska

-• By Senior Airman Andria Allmond
+By Senior Airman Andria Allmond, 512th Public Affairs

 Nine members of the 512th Airlift Control Flight aided in delivering Russian radar equipment to this year's Red Flag-Alaska Sept.
 11 - 21.